Overview

 Environmental factors

-A family’s susceptibility to autoimmune diseases may be linked to shared environmental factors, perhaps working in conjunction with genetic factors.
+A family’s susceptibility to autoimmune diseases may be linked to shared environmental factors, which may work in conjunction with genetic factors.

 Gender